 Scale is probably one of the most common mistakes when it comes to interior design.
 Likely because scale can be a tricky thing to figure out – too many small things in a room and it appears cluttered; too many large, bulky items in one room and it’ll feel stuffed and small.

 The secret to proper scale is a mixture of different shapes, heights and sizes – you never want everything in a room to be the same height or size.
+Keep this in mind when you’re looking for Modern Furniture Toronto, or indeed in your local area.

 If you’re taking on a larger scale renovation and want to get a feel for what your renovation project will look like once it’s complete, you might want to consider researching 3d interior rendering.